ImperialCollegeLondon/safe_web/README.md

 This is the bitbucket repository for the code underlying the SAFE website.
 The web application is written using the [web2py](http://web2py.com/) framework and is intended to work with the same database backend as the SAFE Earthcape database.

-It is currently not fully running on any externally available IP address, although a version is running on pythonanywhere: [https://davidorme.pythonanywhere.com/SAFE_web/default/index](https://davidorme.pythonanywhere.com/SAFE_web/default/index)

 ## Deployment recipe ##

 The website has been deployed on an AWC EC2 instance running Ubuntu 14.04 LTS .
 The following steps were used (once the instance was created):